bgd-labs/aave-proposals-v3/src/20240206_AaveV3Ethereum_SecurityBudgetRequestDecember2023/SecurityBudgetRequestDecember2023.md

 ## Simple Summary

-Proposal to release a total of 151’200 USDC to reimburse BGD Labs for the costs paid towards external security reviews.
+Proposal to release a total of $151’200 to reimburse BGD Labs for the costs paid towards external security reviews.

 ## Motivation